 Short-form base shelf prospectus.
-On June 6, 2018, we filed a new final short-form base shelf prospectus (the "Base Shelf Prospectus"), allowing us to offer and issue the following securities: (i) common shares; (ii) preferred shares; (iii) senior or subordinated unsecured debt securities; (iv) subscription receipts; (v) warrants; and (vi) securities comprised of more than one of the aforementioned common shares, preferred shares, debt securities, subscription receipts and/ or warrants offered together as a unit.
+On July 15, 2022, we filed a final short-form base shelf prospectus (the "2022 Base Shelf Prospectus"), allowing us to offer and issue an unlimited quantity of the following securities during the 25-month period following thereafter: (i) common shares; (ii) preferred shares; (iii) senior or subordinated unsecured debt securities; (iv) subscription receipts; (v) warrants; and (vi) securities comprised of more than one of the aforementioned common shares, preferred shares, debt securities, subscription receipts and/ or warrants offered together as a unit.
 These securities may be offered separately or together, in separate series, in amounts, at prices and on terms to be set forth in one or more shelf prospectus supplements.
-The aggregate initial offering price of securities that may be sold by us (or certain of our current or future shareholders) pursuant to the Base Shelf Prospectus during the 25-month period that the Base Shelf Prospectus, including any amendments thereto, remains valid is limited to an aggregate of \$750 million.
+No securities have yet been sold pursuant to the 2022 Base Shelf Prospectus.

 Working capital.
-As at October 31, 2018, our working capital (current assets less current liabilities) was \$7.3 million.
-Current assets primarily include \$32.8 million of cash, \$31.0 million of current trade receivables and \$7.8 million of prepaid assets.
-Current liabilities primarily include \$28.3 million of deferred revenue, \$27.4 million of accrued liabilities and \$10.4 million of accounts payable.
-Our working capital has increased since January 31, 2018 by \$0.1 million, primarily due to cash generated from operations during the period offset by repayments on the credit facility.
+As at April 30, 2024, our working capital surplus (current assets less current liabilities) was \$113.0 million.
+Current assets primarily include \$238.9 million of cash, \$53.9 million of current trade receivables and \$37.1 million of prepaid expenses and other.
+Current liabilities primarily include \$100.5 million of accrued liabilities, \$96.3 million of deferred revenue and \$19.1 million of accounts payable.
+Our working capital has decreased from January 31, 2024 to April 30, 2024 by \$101.6 million, primarily due to cash used for acquisitions.

-Historically, we have financed our operations and met our capital expenditure requirements primarily through cash flows provided from operations, issuances of common shares and proceeds from debt.
+Historically, we've financed our operations and met our capital expenditure requirements primarily through cash flows provided from operations, issuances of common shares and proceeds from debt.
 We anticipate that, considering the above, we have sufficient liquidity to fund our current cash requirements for working capital, contractual commitments, capital expenditures and other operating needs.
 We also believe that we have the ability to generate sufficient amounts of cash in the long term to meet planned growth targets and to fund strategic transactions.
-Should additional future financing be undertaken, the proceeds from any such transaction could be utilized to fund strategic transactions or for general corporate purposes.
-We expect, from time to time, to continue to consider select strategic transactions to create value and improve performance, which may include acquisitions, dispositions, restructurings, joint ventures and partnerships, and we may undertake further financing transactions, including draws on our credit facility or equity offerings, in connection with any such potential strategic transaction.
+Should additional future financing be undertaken, the proceeds from any such transaction could be utilized to fund strategic transactions or for general corporate purposes, including the repayment of outstanding debt.
+We expect, from time to time, to continue to consider select strategic transactions to create value and improve performance, which may include acquisitions, dispositions, restructurings, joint ventures and partnerships, and we may undertake further financing transactions, including draws on our credit facility, other debt instruments or equity offerings, in connection with any such potential strategic transaction.

 With respect to earnings of our non-Canadian subsidiaries, our intention is that these earnings will be reinvested in each subsidiary indefinitely.
-Of the \$32.8 million of cash held as at October 31, 2018, \$23.6 million was held by our foreign subsidiaries, most significantly in the United States with lesser amounts held in other countries in the EMEA and Asia Pacific regions.
+Of the \$238.9 million of cash as at April 30, 2024, \$173.8 million was held by our foreign subsidiaries, most significantly in the United States with lesser amounts held in other countries in the EMEA and Asia Pacific regions.
 To date, we have not encountered significant legal or practical restrictions on the abilities of our subsidiaries to repatriate money to Canada, even if such restrictions may exist in respect of certain foreign jurisdictions where we have subsidiaries.
 In the future, if we elect to repatriate the unremitted earnings of our foreign subsidiaries in the form of dividends, or if the shares of the foreign subsidiaries are sold or transferred, then we could be subject to additional Canadian or foreign income taxes, net of the impact of any available foreign tax credits, which would result in a higher effective tax rate.
 We have not provided for foreign withholding taxes or deferred income tax liabilities related to unremitted earnings of our non-Canadian subsidiaries, since such earnings are considered permanently invested in those subsidiaries or are not subject to withholding taxes.